BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Project Vision and Goals

-The Keylime project is a scalable cloud management system that connects the security features of hardware Trusted Platform Modules to cloud computing.
-It allows users to verify that every level of their remote system has not been compromised or tampered with, and continuously measures system integrity by monitoring Infrastructure-as-a-Service (IaaS) nodes.
+Keylime is a bootstrapping and integrity management software tool that connects the security features of hardware Trusted Platform Modules to cloud computing.
+It allows users to verify that every level of their remote system has not been compromised or tampered with.
+It also continuously measures system integrity by monitoring Infrastructure-as-a-Service (IaaS) nodes, also known as Keylime agents.

 Keylime: Enabling Trust in the Cloud - QEMU/KVM is an extension of the current implementation of the Keylime project.
 The high-level goals of this project are as follows: